 The goal of using technology to increase productivity is to develop operational innovations and redesign business processes to improve outcomes while lowering operational costs.
 The district has employed the following innovations:

 - Data Interoperability Framework - Framework established to connect all mission critical information systems for the purpose of providing business intelligence, digital workflows, and the improvement of data accuracy in all ELANCO Information Systems.
-Systems that communicate are: student information, transportation, library automation, food services, network account management, Office 365, Google Apps, learning management, health information, and data warehouse systems.
+Systems that communicate are: student information, transportation, library automation, food services, network account management, Office 365, Google Apps, learning management, health information, Clever (online content for curriculum), and our data warehouse system.

-- ShoreTel Voice Over IP (VOIP) telephone services - Each district classroom and office area is equipped with a VOIP telephone allowing administrators/teachers access to have voice communications from practically anywhere in the district.
+- Sangoma Digium Voice Over IP (VOIP) telephone services - Each district classroom and office area is equipped with a VOIP telephone allowing administrators/teachers access to have voice communications from practically anywhere in the district.

-- School Safety & Rapid Communication - Throughout the district there are 280+ IP security cameras deployed to help increase school safety.
+- School Safety & Rapid Communication - Throughout the district there are 350+ IP security cameras deployed to help increase school safety.
 1st responders have access to these cameras in the case of an emergency.
-The district also uses SchoolMessenger for rapid notifications in the event of an emergency to notify parents/guardians.
+The district also uses Remind and SchoolMessenger for rapid notifications in the event of an emergency to notify parents/guardians.

 - Print management and virtualization - The district utilizes VMWare and HyperV to maintain 200 virtual desktops/ 140+ virtual servers across 10 physical hosts and 2 SANs.
-PaperCut is used to manage all printing and copying across the district which has resulted in a 40% savings in paper costs.
+PaperCut is used to manage all printing and copying across the district.

 Director of Technology – Supervises all aspects of technology services.